eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/spread-attribute.md

 ### Type

-The type of `lhs*.rhs` is the sequential type of the type of the right hand operand.
+The result type of the `lhs*.rhs` operator is the sequential type of the type of the right hand operand.

 ## See also